jamesls/fakeredis/README.rst

 1. Hyperloglogs are implemented using sets underneath.
-This means that the `type` command will return the wrong answer, you can't use `get` to retrieve the encoded value, counts will be slightly different (they will in fact be exact).
+This means that the `type` command will return the wrong answer, you can't use `get` to retrieve the encoded value, and counts will be slightly different (they will in fact be exact).

-2. When a command has multiple error conditions, such as operating on a key of the wrong type and an integer argument is not well-formed, the choice of error to redis may not match redis.
+2. When a command has multiple error conditions, such as operating on a key of the wrong type and an integer argument is not well-formed, the choice of error to return may not match redis.

 3. The `incrbyfloat` and `hincrbyfloat` commands in redis use the C `long double` type, which typically has more precision than Python's `float`